Lawson LDDC - “City Lawson” Criteria

 The Lawson LDDC criteria were developed during the London Docklands redevelopment in the 1980s and have since been adopted (with modifications) by the City of London as the standard for wind assessments in that area.

-This variant of Lawson’s criteria uses a 5% exceedance probability for comfort and applies a single conservative safety threshold.
-The intention was to balance pedestrian comfort with the City’s ambition to encourage active, lively public spaces.
+This variant of Lawson’s criteria uses a 5% exceedance probability for comfort and applies a conservative safety threshold.
+The aim was to balance pedestrian comfort with the City’s ambition to encourage active, lively public spaces.

 Lawson LDDC Comfort Categories